Benefits of our Car insurance policies

 - Add a named driver to your policy – Adding a named driver to your insurance policy can bring down the cost of cover, provided they have a number of years’ experience and an exemplary claims and convictions record.
 However, you should be careful as to ensure you avoid fronting.
 This is where a parent or guardian falsely claims to be the main driver on their dependent’s car insurance policy in order to bring down the cost of cover.

 It is a requirement to promptly report all incidents even if you do not wish to claim for your own damage.
-If you are involved in an incident, or your vehicle is damaged, stolen or vandalised, you will need to call our Claims department on 0203 738 7300.
+If you are involved in an incident, or your vehicle is damaged, stolen or vandalised, you will need to call One Call Claims on 0203 738 7300.

-To ensure we can deal with your claim quickly and effectively, all claims must be reported within 24 hours of becoming aware of the incident, as it may cause difficulties if a claim is reported at a later date.
+To ensure One Call Claims can deal with your claim quickly and effectively, all claims must be reported within 24 hours of becoming aware of the incident, as it may cause difficulties if a claim is reported at a later date.

 You must stop if you are involved in any incident.
 If you own the vehicle, you must give your name, address and insurance details to anyone who has a good reason for asking.
 This would include authorities and any third parties also involved